-Economic and Social Conditions in Corinth and Tippah Consortium Fact Corinth Tippah State Per capita income \$21,012 \$19,443 \$23,434 Percentage of persons living in poverty 20.7% 22.8% 19.7% Percentage of high school graduates, adults 25+ 84% 73.7% 83.9% Percentage of Children in Single-Parent Homes 34.2% 56.4% 44.9% Percentage of languages other than English spoken in 3.8% 14.9% 3.9% Percentage of unemployed adults 6.7% 12.8% 6.4% Rate of teen pregnancy 52.7 22.9 39.2 persons living in poverty is higher than the average for Mississippi.
+Economic and Social Conditions in Corinth and Tippah Consortium Fact Corinth Tippah State Per capita income \$21,012 \$19,443 \$23,434 Percentage of persons living in poverty 20.7% 22.8% 19.7% Percentage of high school graduates, adults 25+ 84% 73.7% 83.9% Percentage of children in Single-Parent Homes 34.2% 56.4% 44.9% Percentage of languages other than English spoken in home 3.8% 14.9% 3.9% Percentage of unemployed adults 6.7% 12.8% 6.4% Rate of teen pregnancy 52.7 22.9 39.2 persons living in poverty is higher than the average for Mississippi.
 The STSD is especially impacted by the economic conditions in their local area.
 Research confirms that poverty contributes to academic failure because poor families often cannot afford educational resources or participate in school-related activities.
-CSD and STSD, The Lighthouse Foundation and Project Attention will focus on providing students with intensive tutoring, counseling, cultural enrichment, and study skills to enable them to succeed in school and the workplace.
+CSD and STSD, The Lighthouse Foundation and Project Attention focused on providing students with intensive tutoring, counseling, cultural enrichment, and study skills to enable them to succeed in school and the workplace.
+Rationale for the Academy of Learning.
+Research indicates that students who live in highly impacted settings are at an increased risk for academic, social-emotional, and behavioral problems compared to students who do not go home to similar environments.
+The members of the Academy of Learning a child's academic trajectory and development of the soft skills desired in the 21st Century workplace.
+Each member of the team believes that children deserve to be healthy, safe, engaged, and challenged.
+To address the needs of all students, the

-Source: U.S. Bureau of Economic Analysis and Claritas/ MS Dept. of Health (2019)
+Source: U.S. Bureau of Economic Analysis/ MS Dept. of Health (2019)